Ginger Snaps Baking Affairs

 • Powdered Sugar: This is an optional ingredient.
 I like to sprinkle it over the cookies once cooled.

-Step 1: Make the curd.
+Step 1: Make the lemon curd.
 In a small saucepan over med-low heat, whisk together the egg yolks, sugar, lemon juice, lemon zest, and salt.
 Whisk constantly until thick.

 Creamed butter and sugar in a stainless steel bowl.